Minater247/cse-15l-lab-reports/report-3.md

 <hr>

 Another application of the `-E` flag is searching for emails throughout a document!
-This command searches through the `./technical/biomed/` directory for all `.txt` files again, but this time checks for the pattern `[[:alnum:]._-]+@[[:alnum:].]+`, which matches an email with letters, numbers, underscores, and/or hyphens in the username, followed by an `@` symbol, and finally any number of alphanumeric characters as well as a dot.
+This command searches through the `./technical/biomed/` directory for all `.txt` files again, but this time checks for the pattern `[[:alnum:]._-]+@[[:alnum:].]+`, which matches an email with letters, numbers, underscores, and/or hyphens in the username, followed by an `@` symbol, and finally any number of alphanumeric characters as well as dots.
 This isn't a very robust email finder, but it does fully find all emails in this folder.
 ```console
 [n2reed@ieng6-201]:docsearch:415$ grep -E '[[:alnum:]._-]+@[[:alnum:].]+' ./technical/biomed/*.txt
 ./technical/biomed/1471-2105-3-2.txt:        , "A Story" [ 63 ] , and "AA.AG@helix.ends" [ 64 ] ) and